 This pathway is for for students wishing to study Psychology (C801).

-Along with the four core modules, the psychology pathway also includes the following modules:
+Along with the three core modules, the psychology pathway also includes the following modules:

 This module is for students interested in Psychology.
 The module will begin to engage students in rethinking about “what is psychology?”